9 Best XML Editors for Windows in 2026 (Free & Tested)

 FirstObject's XML Editor is a lightweight, free Windows application designed specifically for viewing and editing XML.
 It's small, fast, and focused entirely on XML, which means there's no distraction from features you don't need.

 The interface provides a tree view alongside a text editor, similar to XML Notepad.
 You can navigate the tree to find elements and edit their values in the text panel.
 The editor supports large files well, using a custom parser that loads documents progressively.
-It can handle files over 100 MB without significant performance issues, which puts it ahead of many tools in terms of raw file size capacity.

 Download: FirstObject XML Editor.
 Free for personal and commercial use.